Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

 10

-⚠️ Note the resistance values.
-According to the STM32F103 datasheet, the internal pull-up/pull-down resistors range from 25-60kΩ, with a typical value of about 40kΩ.
-This resistance isn't trivial—it's sufficient to provide a "default level" when there is no external drive, but it cannot be used to drive any load.
+⚠️ Pay attention to the values of these resistors.
+According to the STM32F103 datasheet, the range for internal pull-up/pull-down resistors is 25-60kΩ, with a typical value of about 40kΩ.
+This resistance isn't small—it's only sufficient to provide a "default level" when there is no external drive; it cannot be used to drive any load.
 For our purposes, however, a 40kΩ pull-up resistor paired with a button is perfectly adequate.

 Third Stop: Schmitt Trigger

 After passing through the pull-up/pull-down resistors, the signal arrives at the Schmitt trigger.
-This is the most ingenious stage in the input path.
+This is the most sophisticated stage on the input path.

-The Schmitt trigger solves this problem using two thresholds:
+The Schmitt trigger solves this problem with two thresholds:

-Between the two thresholds lies a "hysteresis window" of about 200mV.
-Within this window, the output holds its previous state unchanged:
+There is a "hysteresis window" of about 200mV between the two thresholds.
+Within this window, the output maintains its previous state:

 VT+ ≈ 1.6V